webrecorder/pywb/README.rst

 pywb allows high-quality replay (browsing) of archived web data stored in standardized `ARC <http://en.wikipedia.org/wiki/ARC_(file_format)>`_ and `WARC <http://en.wikipedia.org/wiki/Web_ARChive>`_.

-pywb can be used as a traditional web application or an HTTP or HTTPS proxy server.
+pywb can be used as a traditional web application or an HTTP or HTTPS proxy server. pywb is also fully compliant with the `Memento <http://mementoweb.org/>`_ protocol (`RFC-7089 <http://tools.ietf.org/html/rfc7089>`_)

 Usage Examples
 -----------------------------